ls424/stock_analyzer/redis/README.md

 ```

 ### running
-assuming your Kafka redis running in a docker-machine called bigdata, and assuming the virtual machine ip is 192.168.99.100
+assuming your Kafka redis running in a docker-machine called bigdata and the virtual machine ip is 192.168.99.100
 ```sh
 python redis-publisher.py average-stock-price 192.168.99.100:9092 average-stock-price 192.168.99.100 6379
 ```